diarized/mutt-notmuch-py/README.rst

 mutt-notmuch-py
 ===============

-This is a version of the original mutt-notmuch script with some tweaks to work with replica of my IMAP folders.
+This is a version of the original mutt-notmuch script with some tweaks to work with replica of my IMAP folders served by MS Exchange.

 It will interactively ask you for a search query and then symlink the matching messages to ``$HOME/.cache/mutt_results``.